-Plano City Council members voted last night to appoint Mark Israelson as Plano’s new city manager.
-Israelson replaces City Manager Bruce Glasscock, who retires at the end of April.
+Plano City Council members voted to appoint Mark Israelson as Plano’s new city manager.
+Israelson replaces City Manager Bruce Glasscock, who retired at the end of April.

 “The Council and I are excited about what is to come,” said Mayor Harry LaRosiliere.
 “Mark combines innovative thinking with a genuine understanding of Plano's culture of excellence.
 Those qualities make him uniquely qualified to usher us into the future.”